radioation/SGDK_Scrolling/ParallaxPy/README.md

 ## Floor with four near repetitions and 6 far repetitions
 You can increase the number of image repetitions with the `-f` and `-n` parameters.
-To have six repeitions at the far side of the floor and four repetitions at the near side run these parameters:
+To have six repetitions at the far side of the floor and four repetitions at the near side run these parameters:
 ```bash
 python3 sgdk_parallax_image.py -i test_tile.png   -f 6 -n 4  -o tilefloor.png